Akashdip-N/Cheque-Processing-system/README.md

 # Output
 After running the code the following will be the output:
-  * It will create a database named `cheque_processing_system`
+  * Create a database named `cheque_processing_system`
-  * It will create two table named `Drawee_bank` and `Beneficiary_bank`in the database, which will have the name, account number and the amount of balance present in their account.
+  * Create two table named `Drawee_bank` and `Beneficiary_bank`in the database, which will have the name, account number and the amount of balance present in their account.
-  * The code will insert the data into the table
+  * Insert the data into the table
-  * The code will fetch the data from the table
+  * Fetch the data from the table
-  * The code will update the data in the table
+  * Update the data in the table
-  * The code will delete the data from the table
+  * Delete the data from the table

 Thus simulating the cheque processing system.